What is Christmas Carols and It’s History

 He brings peace on earth and goodwill to men!

-All creation join in singing:
+All creation joins in singing:

 Alleluia!
 Hosanna in excelsis!”

 Another popular French Christmas carol is “Le bonhomme hiver”.
 This song is about Father Christmas (also known as Santa Claus), and tells the story of how he brings presents to children on Christmas Eve.
-It has a lively tune, and the lyrics are translated to English as follows:
+It has a lively tune, and the lyrics are translated into English as follows:

 “Here comes Le Bonhomme Hiver,